-Trouble breathing that lasts more than a few weeks can be a sign of asthma.
+Trouble breathing can be a sign of asthma.
 For many people, the main signs and symptoms of asthma are wheezing, shortness of breath, excess mucus and chest tightness.
-For others, chronic cough that comes and goes periodically may be the main or only symptom of asthma.
+For others, a chronic cough that comes and goes every now and then may be the main or only symptom of asthma.

-Keep in mind, these symptoms can be caused by a number of conditions.
-Other causes of trouble breathing include respiratory infections, bronchitis, hay fever (allergic rhinitis), certain medications, acid reflux and heart disease (cardiovascular disease).
+Trouble breathing can also be caused by other conditions, including emphysema, respiratory infections, bronchitis, hay fever (allergic rhinitis), acid reflux and heart disease (cardiovascular disease).

-- Symptoms seem to be caused by specific triggers, such as allergy-causing substances (allergens), cold air, exercise, or pollutants such as chemical fumes, engine exhaust or cigarette smoke.
+- Symptoms seem to be triggered by specific things, such as allergy-causing substances (allergens), cold air, exercise, or pollutants such as chemical fumes, engine exhaust or cigarette smoke.